22 Tips when Investing in Australian Property

 Would you like to speak to a specialist?
 Book a complimentary discovery session by calling: (03)999 81940 or emailing firstname.lastname@example.org.

 Consider the options

-- Property is a reasonably secure, long-term investment
+- Property is a long-term investment that is comparatively safe.

-- You can sell it in the future and benefit from capital gains
+- You could eventually sell it and earn capital gains.

 Understanding the risks

 There may be dangers with this investment, just like any other.
 It's possible that the rental income won't live up to your expectations or that the property's value may drop.
 You might not have immediate access to your money and might get better returns on a different kind of investment.
 Find out if purchasing an investment property is right for you by speaking with a loan expert.